Objects

 Emmanuel Kwegyir Aggrey, Logo of Achimota School, 1924, Accra, Ghana. © public domain

 The crest of the Achimota School in Accra (Ghana) stands out as one of the most appreciated and nationally acknowledged school crests in Ghana.
 This crest visually summarises the ideals of Dr. Emmanuel Kwegyir Aggrey (1875 – 1927), a famous African intellectual who lived in the Gold Coast (present day Ghana) and whose image and personality has over the years assumed a great iconic dimension in educational circles.
 The crest indeed emanated from his popular quote ‘Black keys of the piano give good sounds and the white keys give good sounds, but the combination of the two gives the best melody’; a quote that has been broadly cited by scholars in many fields as an excellent axiom for the development of gender equity and social inclusive society.
-In the wake of the world’s efforts towards the achievement of global citizenship and peaceful coexistence, this presentation discusses the import of this crest and argues for its relevance today more than it has ever been.
+In the wake of the world’s efforts towards the achievement of global citizenship and peaceful coexistence, this chapter discusses the import of this crest and argues for its relevance today more than it has ever been.

 • Patrique deGraft-Yankson